isomerpages/nlb-discovereads/_diy-resources/primary-school-resources/stay-curious-with-your-child.md

 * 1 ½ tsp baking soda
 * ¼ salt
 * cooking oil

-Parents to make necessary substitutes for ingredients as per child’s dietary needs/restrictions
+<br>*Parents to make necessary substitutes for ingredients as per child’s dietary needs/restrictions*

 Try this out and tag us on Facebook and Instagram @publiclibrarysg with #librarysg!